RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/design-document_SC-redesign.md

 * The model returns entirely inaccurate results.
 For example, Crop yields are much lower than expected and are inconsistent across years.

 * The components and sub-modules are not independent or isolated.
-For example Performing tests requires running the **entire** model and looking through all the output.
+For example, performing tests requires running the **entire** model and looking through all the output.

 * Formal unit tests are not implemented for any of the code, so every component's integrity is suspect.